knrt10/kubernetes-basicLearning/readme.md

 #### Accessing your application

-Run in your terminal
+Run in your terminal:

 `curl localhost:8080`
 > You’ve hit 44d76963e8e1

 #### Listing all your running containers

-You can list all your running containers by this command.
+You can list all your running containers with this command.

 `docker ps`

 The `docker ps` command only shows the most basic information about the containers.

-Also to get additional information about a container run this command
+To get additional information about a container, run this command.

 `docker inspect kubia-container`

-You can see all the container by
+You can see all the containers by running:

 `docker ps -a`